Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-create-function-app-portal.md

 ---
-title: Vytvoření aplikace funkcí na webu Azure Portal | Dokumentace Microsoftu
+title: Create a function app from the Azure Portal
-description: Vytvořte v Azure novou aplikaci Function App z portálu.
-author: ggailey777
-manager: gwallace
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 08/29/2019
-ms.author: glenga
-ms.custom: mvc
-ms.openlocfilehash: 93bce0404c9b3bf630416557726dca0c856528c3
+description: Create a new function app in Azure from the portal. ms.topic: conceptual ms.date: 08/29/2019 ms.custom: mvc ms.openlocfilehash: 74eaa6837f362c849277a761da3ae79c3a8ac353
-ms.sourcegitcommit: ee61ec9b09c8c87e7dfc72ef47175d934e6019cc
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 08/30/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "70170786"
+ms.locfileid: "74230769"
 ---
 # <a name="create-a-function-app-from-the-azure-portal"></a>Vytvoření aplikace funkcí na webu Azure Portal

-V tomto tématu se dozvíte, jak pomocí Azure Functions vytvořit aplikaci Function App v Azure Portal.
+This topic shows you how to use Azure Functions to create a function app in the Azure portal.
 Aplikace funkcí je kontejner, který hostuje provádění jednotlivých funkcí.

 ## <a name="create-a-function-app"></a>Vytvoření Function App